Nordstrom/sensu-handler-awsdecomm/README.md

 # sensu-handler-awsdecomm
-A Sensu handler to handle decommissioning of EC2 instances in Sensu and Chef
+A Sensu handler to handle decommissioning of EC2 instances in Sensu

 awsdecomm
 =========

-A Sensu handler for decomissioning of AWS EC2 instances in sensu and chef.
+A Sensu handler for decomissioning of AWS EC2 instances in sensu.

 A walkthrough to create your own http://www.ragedsyscoder.com/blog/2014/01/14/sensu-automated-decommission-of-clients/